EnterpriseDB/repmgr/README.md

 `repmgrd` is a management and monitoring daemon which runs on each node in a replication cluster and.
-It can automate actions such as failover and updating standbys to follow the new master, as well as providing monitoring information about the state of each standby.
+It can automate actions such as failover and updating standbys to follow the new primary, as well as providing monitoring information about the state of each standby.

 To use `repmgrd`, its associated function library must be included in